 NO. NO. NO.

-Sure, there are a ton of interested parties, as defined by ISO 9000:2015 (Fundamentals and Vocabulary) an interested party is a “stakeholder, person or organization that can affect, be affected by, or perceive itself to be affected by a decision or activity “.
+Sure, there are a ton of interested parties, as defined by ISO 9000:2015 (Fundamentals and Vocabulary) an interested party is a “stakeholder, person or organization that can affect, be affected by, or perceive itself to be affected by a decision or activity.”
 This definition is a nice list of examples of interested parties, some of which may or may not be interested in your QMS!!!

 As an example, Bankers want to be paid.
 They are interested in your financial management system and its well-being.
-Do they care about how your QMS identifies your products?
+Do they care about how your QMS ISO 9001 consultant identifies your products?
 Does the banker have a vested interest in when your management review(s) is/are held (i.e. once a quarter or once a year, or not at all) or are they interested in getting returns on principal and interest?

 This just doesn’t make any sense!!!

 Let’s really understand what is being asked of us and of our suppliers when it comes to interested parties “relevant to the quality management system” (QMS).
-These are those parties who see your QMS as a significant attribute of your organization.
+These are those parties who see your QMS ISO 9001 training and classes as a significant attribute of your organization.
 Does that mean all customers are relevant interested parties?
 Yes, but not all are relevant to your QMS.
 You may have some customers who just want a quality product while others insist your organization be an ISO 9001:2015 registered firm before they can utilize your services as a supplier.

 See the difference?

 One more example…What about suppliers?
 Do they set requirements for customers or do customers set requirements for suppliers?
 Are they interested in the QMS of their customer or in customers purchasing their products or services and paying their bills?
 Something to consider and every organization is different.
-Nevertheless, for every relevant interested party, there is an invitation of a QMS to monitor information about them, and their requirements and receive feedback from those interested parties who are relevant to the QMS.
+Nevertheless, for every relevant interested party, there is an invitation of a QMS ISO 9001 training to monitor information about them, and their requirements and receive feedback from those interested parties who are relevant to the QMS.
 This data can potentially be trended so leaders can see how their relevant interested parties are seeing them as a supplier.

 The standard is also clear on who defines the interested parties relevant to their QMS…the organization does, not anyone else.
 The requirements in 4.2 of ISO 9001:2015, although interpretable, were not intended to be confusing but to invite organizations to realize there are different interested parties and they have different interests in the organization and/or their outputs.
-There are interested parties who are relevant to the environmental management systems, the marketing management system, the safety management systems on so on.
+There are interested parties who are relevant to the environmental management systems, the marketing management system, the safety management systems, and so on.